Tully’s creditors seek to force parent of embattled coffee chain into bankruptcy

 All of the petitioning creditors have won court judgments against Tully’s, but have yet to receive a dime in payment.
 They include the property management firms Benenson Bellevue II, Skymatt Properties and SP Partners III, which for years separately leased commercial spaces to Tully’s stores in Seattle and Bellevue.
 The coffee chain stiffed the landlords out of a combined $80,000 after it abruptly began shuttering its stores beginning late last year and skipped out on rents, according to court records.

-The fourth creditor to join the petition is Beth Eno, an ex-manager of Tully’s Alki Beach store who claims she was fired in 2017 after informing her boss she was pregnant.
+The fourth creditor to join the petition is Eno, an ex-manager of Tully’s Alki Beach store who claims she was fired in 2017 after informing her boss she was pregnant.
 Eno later sued her former employer, winning a default judgment of $120,585.

 The petitioners are among dozens of landlords, vendors and other creditors who’ve won judgments for unpaid rents, goods and services after Tully’s spiraled into financial trouble and halted retail operations.